 The idea of building a virtual betting service in your bar from scratch might sound daunting – but it’s not that complicated when you use digital signage to get it up and running.

-In this section, we’ll give you a set of easy-to-follow step-by-step instructions for doing so.
+In this section, we’ll give you a set of easy-to-follow step-by-step instructions for doing so on your sports bar TV system.

 The first thing that you need to figure out is which screens you’re going to use for sports betting.

-It’s often a good idea to have dedicated screens set up that are just for placing bets.
+It’s often a good idea to have a dedicated sports bar TV setup that are just for placing bets.
 Otherwise, you would need to turn off whatever content you’re displaying on a screen for a customer to place a bet on it.

 Touchscreens are often the best solution for this, as they enable customers to place bets directly on the screens instead of having to use their own device to do so.